justintlaw/justintlaw/README.md

 Thanks for visting my github!
 I am passionate Software Developer and Masters of Information Systems Management student at Brigham Young University Marriott School of Business.

 ### What interests me?
-I love developing solutions using cloud computing services such as Amazon Web Services.
+I love developing solutions to problems using programming and cloud computing services such as Amazon Web Services.
 I am always excited to learn new technologies and use them to solve problems.
 In both my school work and personal projects, I work hard to fully understand the topics I am tackling, rather than just doing enough to get by.

 ### What do I value?
 > Educating the mind without educating the heart is no education at all.